jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 Data lake, with Hadoop, was aiming to support big data processing, on parallel servers organized in cluster.
 Shortly after the introduction of Hadoop, **Apache Spark** was introduced.
 Spark was the first unified analytics engine that facilitated large scale data processing, SQL analytics, and AI Model Learning.

 Data lakes are difficult to set up, do not support transactions, do not enforce data quality, very difficult to mix append and read operations, batch and streaming jobs.
-We can add that modifying existing data is difficult, like a delete operation for GDPR compliance.
+We can add that modifying existing data is difficult, like a delete operation in the context of GDPR compliance.
 With data lakes, it is difficult to manage large metadata, and data catalogs.
 A lot of data lake projects became data swamp.

 A lakehouse is a new architecture that combines the best elements of data lakes and data warehouses.
 It enables users to do everything from BI, SQL analytics, data science, and ML on a single platform.
 It supports ACID transactions, large metadata, indexing, bloom filters, schema validation, governance to understand how data is used, direct access to source data, scalable.
 Data is saved in open data formats and supports structured and unstructured data.